UltraMachine/rust-sc2/README.md

 	)
 }
 ```
-Note: The linux client doesn't have the map `EternalEmpireLE` so you'll need to reference another map from the LadderXXXXSeasonX directories.
+Note: The Linux client doesn't have the map `EternalEmpireLE` so you'll need to download it, or reference another map from the `LadderXXXXSeasonX` directories.
+(This might be the same case for Windows and macOS.
+Untested)

 ## Running Example
 ### Headfull
-As of 8/2/22 this works on Arch Linux, but you need to revert the changes in [this commit](https://github.com/UltraMachine/rust-sc2/commit/321a5e7c768d89f523d8447c4f3f9f161c6dd461) (current HEAD fails to find `icuu52.dll`)
+As of 8/2/22 this works on Arch Linux:

 1. `export SC2PATH="/home/<user>/Games/starcraft-ii/drive_c/Program Files (x86)/StarCraft II"`
 2. Make sure you have this snippet in your project's **Cargo.toml**: